SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 ## *** Notes ***
-### !!!!!Note that this repository does not contain "my_model.keras" since it exceeds the maximum uploading limit, you are supposed to run the model again and then save it to ".h5" or ".keras" yourself!!!!!
+### !!!!!Note that this repository does not contain "my_model.keras" model since it exceeds the maximum uploading limit, please contact me for the model if you need it.
 Also this project requires you to create a database "cutiscan" to store information regarding each disease.
 You can create such a database with "PHPMyAdmin", only one table with the name "disease" is needed in this project, here is the database structure:

 Figure 1: table structure